scottopell/vm-creation/README.md

 This is my main pain point currently, the SSH port used changes every time the VM restarts, so I have to manually update my `~/.ssh/config`.

+> TODO -- this can be fixed https://github.com/lima-vm/lima/discussions/810

 See `newvm.sh` for a simple script to create a VM and get the SSH config.

 See `lima.yaml` for some setup scripts that installs dependencies and sets up